My gardens…….

 There’s something about growing flowers and sharing them with others that brings a feeling of joy and pride that is hard to describe.
-When you take a tiny seed and care for it until it becomes a gorgeous flower, the flowers become personal.
+When you take a tiny seed and care for it until it blooms into a gorgeous flower, the flowers become personal.
 I can show you their baby pictures…..when they were little seedlings!

 Every year is different, every season is different, every month is different, and every flower is different.
 It’s a never ending lesson about what works for me in my area and what doesn’t.